juek/AddScriptPluginTypesetter/README.md

 * AddScript sections will be hidden to regular visitors, except when using the 'Raw Output (in place)' type, which may contain and / or write HTML markup to the page via JS.
 On the other hand, when logged in, the sections are now clearly visible and only expand when being edited.

 ## Requirements ##
 * Typesetter CMS 5.1.1-b1+ (as of ver.
-1.1.1 it will use use the new AdminLinklabel hook for i18n)
+1.1.1 it will use the new AdminLinklabel hook for i18n)

 ## Manual Installation ##
 1. Download the master ZIP archive by clicking the green [ clone or download ] button on the top right of this page, then click 'Download ZIP' in the popover menu